 Slaughtered at Sundown - Romeo, MI

-Haunt starts scary fun on September 29th.
+Haunt starts scary fun on September 28th.
 There is both a Haunted House and Haunted Hayride at Slaughtered at Sundown.
 Doors open at 7 pm.
-Tickets are $15 for each attraction or both for $25.
 You can wear costumes but no masks at Slaughtered.
 Slaughtered at Sundown is open Friday and Saturday nights.
 Lots of events and activities including a live radio broadcast most weekends.

 Wyandotte Jaycees Haunted House - Wyandotte, MI